 Tracking and Advertising

-Bottom line, your church needs to have an “opt in” mentality for every digital exchange.
-Mike Monteiro had a very good quote in the below referenced video.
+The bottom line, your church needs to have an “opt-in” mentality for every digital exchange.
+Mike Monteiro had a very good quote in the below-referenced video.
 “We need to fear the consequences of our work, more than we fear the consequences of speaking up.”
 Regardless of your role in your church, you need to care about this.
 Someone may visit your church once.
-But because of a mistake, end up forever associated in the digital world.
+But because of a mistake, end up forever associated with the digital world.
 Those mistakes can ruin a relationship, or end a life.
 We wield dangerous tools.
 Use them for the most good possible.

 Photo courtesy of Penny Mathews